usds/playbook/_includes/TechFAR.md

 Simply because every vendor may not perform Agile software development does not mean that the process should be viewed as unduly restrictive of competition.
 As long as the agency’s strategy is justified, it should not be at risk of such a challenge being successful.
 As explained throughout this document, there are many reasons why Agile software development is beneficial in helping to manage risk and drive results.
 In addition, the number of contractors that are skilled in this methodology is likely to increase as agencies become more familiar with Agile software development processes and gain experience.

-2	Question – If system requirements are refined after the contract has been awarded, how can an agency ensure work was evaluated as part of the initial competition and is not considered an out of scope modification in violation of FAR 6.001(c)?
+**Question** — If system requirements are refined after the contract has been awarded, how can an agency ensure work was evaluated as part of the initial competition and is not considered an out of scope modification in violation of FAR 6.001(c)?

-	Answer – To ensure that all work is within the scope of the contract, as requirements are refined, the software releases (including the end product) must fall within the scope of the Product Vision described in the statement of work, and the agency must give offerors reasonable notice that the scope of the project includes using Agile techniques.
+**Answer** —  To ensure that all work is within the scope of the contract, as requirements are refined, the software releases (including the end product) must fall within the scope of the Product Vision described in the statement of work, and the agency must give offerors reasonable notice that the scope of the project includes using Agile techniques.

 FAR generally requires competing the work that is called for after contract award if the work is not within the scope of the contract.
 Under long-standing case law, a modification falls within the scope of the original procurement if potential offerors would have reasonably anticipated such a change prior to initial award.
 In the context of Agile software development, this ultimately means that the MVP, which emerges out of user testing, must fall within the scope of the Product Vision described in the statement of work or statement of objectives.
 As explained above in Section C, to give offerors reasonable notice, the agency should describe the requirements sufficiently so potential offerors can understand the scope of the project (which should be enough to produce a high level budgetary estimate) and make clear that Agile techniques will be used.
 This will alert offerors that refinement of technical requirements will occur post-award using a highly-disciplined process of testing and customer feedback.
 Furthermore, the Government should alert offerors to technical constraints (e.g., platforms) that may be applicable to the effort.